 The Pennington School | Pennington, New Jersey

-Pennington’s historic campus retained the original headmaster’s house from the 1850’s, which was more recently known as Lowelldon.
-It had seen a number of unsympathetic alterations that divided what was once a single-family home into a series of ﬁrst ﬂoor ofﬁces for the Admissions Department and a small apartment on the second ﬂoor.
-After the Admissions Department was relocated into more suitable space, Lowelldon’s fate was uncertain.
-Following a grassroots campaign in support of maintaining the building, Lowelldon was moved nearly 100 yards across campus to enable construction of a much-needed new academic building.
-Following its relocation, VMA directed the complete restoration of the building to transform it from an underutilized administrative building into the Wesley Alumni House.
+The historic campus of The Pennington School still retains the original headmaster’s house from the 1850’s, known as Lowelldon, which today serves as the school’s hub for alumni and development activities thanks to a sensitive restoration and rehabilitation.
+The building had seen a number of unsympathetic alterations that divided what was once a single-family home into a series of ﬁrst ﬂoor ofﬁces for the Admissions Department and a small apartment on the second ﬂoor.
+After the Admissions Department was relocated into more suitable space in Old Main, the fate of the building was uncertain, but a grassroots campaign convinced the school to secure the relocation and restoration of the house.
+Moving Lowelldon nearly 100 yards across campus enabled construction of a much-needed new academic building.

 Working from the original residential layout, we created a series of office and meeting spaces to support Pennington’s Alumni and Development Offices.
 Insensitive additions were replaced with more appropriate designs, and the windows, heating, and cooling systems were completely replaced to introduce a modern standard of energy efficiency.
 The porch was completely reconstructed based on historic photos while incorporating full accessibility.
 All exterior siding, trim, and brackets were replaced with low-maintenance Hardi-plank and polymer products.
 Basic paint analysis was used to determine colors that most closely matched the original intent – with the addition of a vibrant red, one of the school’s signature colors.

 The Pennington Historical Commission, Historic Preservation Award, 2014

 Size: 3,100 sf

 Architecture, Interior Design, Historical Preservation, Landscape